I don’t know how anyone is supposed to learn about money these days.

 Furniture, Mattress And Other Major Purchases Debt

-Any time a store is willing to offer you 0 percent financing to make a consumer goods purchase, you should run unless you can pay cash.
+Any time a store is willing to offer you interest free financing on furniture or any other consumer goods purchase, you should run unless you can pay cash.

 You should never go into debt to buy furniture, mattresses or other purchases that are only a few hundred to a couple thousand dollars.